-We’re glad we spent a night in Overton (the only nearby lodging option) because it meant we could easily do sunset and then sunrise in the park.
-Hiking Fire Wave for sunrise was undoubtably our favorite thing to do in Valley of Fire, and we subsequently had several of our photos from the park published in this Gestalten book.
+Our excellent decision to spend a night in Overton (the only nearby lodging option) meant we could easily do sunset and then sunrise in the park.
+And hiking to the Fire Wave for sunrise was easily our favorite thing to do in Valley of Fire.
 Read more about us.

 1. Fire Wave Trail

-Fire Wave is a truly unique and striking example of what happens when geology, weather and time combine to create remarkable acts of nature.
-And all you have to do to reach the Fire Wave is hike an easy 1.5-mile roundtrip trail with just 250 feet elevation gain.
+Fire Wave Trail is a truly unique and striking example of what happens when geology, weather and time combine to create remarkable acts of nature.
+And all we had to do to reach the Fire Wave was hike an easy 1.5-mile roundtrip trail with just 250 feet elevation gain.

 2. Mouse’s Tank Road Photo

-If you google Valley of Fire and click images, you’re going to see two things: Fire Wave and a long narrow road cutting through a canyon towards a mountain.
+If you search online for Valley of Fire and click images, you’re going to see two things: Fire Wave and a long narrow road cutting through a canyon towards a mountain.
 That second photo is the famous Mouse’s Tank Road, and it’s a photo spot you can’t miss when you visit the state park.

-- The subject will continue down and find a tall rock
+- Kristen continued down and found a tall rock

-- Photographer lines the subject up with the road
+- Mark lined Kristen up with the road

 3. White Domes Trail

 White Domes Trail is an easy 1-mile roundtrip hike with 200 feet elevation gain located at the very end of Mouse’s Tank Road.
-It’s a fun hike suitable for the whole family, and it has plenty of unexpected surprises along the way, including caves, slot canyons, sandy trails and colorful rocks.
+We thought it was a fun hike that’s suitable for the whole family, and it had plenty of unexpected surprises along the way like caves, slot canyons, sandy trails and colorful rocks.

-Our experience: We honestly didn’t know what to expect from White Domes, but it turned out to be our second favorite hike in Valley of Fire.
-Short trails with lots of bang for your buck are right in our wheelhouse, so we enjoyed the varied topography and formations immensely.
+We honestly didn’t know what to expect from White Domes, but it turned out to be our second favorite hike in Valley of Fire.
+Short trails with lots of bang for your buck are right up our alley, and we enjoyed the varied topography on this hike immensely.

 4. Pink Canyon

 Pink Canyon (also known as Pastel Canyon) is a short, deep and snaking V-shaped canyon filled with beautiful pink and blue rock layers.
-You can access Pink Canyon either from Fire Wave or from one of few roadside parking spaces on Mouse’s Tank Road near this location.
+You can access Pink Canyon directly from the Fire Wave, but we parked on the side of Mouse’s Tank Road near this location instead.

-Our experience: We parked on a concrete slab just off the road, walked for a few minutes on a sandy trail and turned straight into the stunning canyon.
-It’s so easy to visit, and we’d say Pink Canyon is probably the most picturesque formation in the park after Fire Wave, so don’t miss it if you’re interested in photography.
+After parking we walked for a few minutes on a sandy trail and turned right into the stunning terrain.
+It was so easy to visit, and we’d actually say Pink Canyon is probably the most picturesque formation in the park after Fire Wave, so don’t miss it if you’re interested in photography.

 5. Arch Rock

-Our experience: Seeing Arch Rock was by no means the most exciting part of our trip to the park, and climbing isn’t allowed so there’s no way to liven it up.
-But we think it’s definitely worth visiting for a quick photo, and we were also able to see lots of bighorn sheep walking on steep rock faces.
+Seeing Arch Rock was by no means the most exciting part of our trip to the park, and climbing isn’t allowed so there was no way to liven it up.
+But we still think it’s definitely worth visiting for a quick photo, and we also saw tons of bighorn sheep walking across steep rock faces.

 6. The Beehives

 The Beehives are unique sandstone formations featuring various layers, holes, patterns, grooved lines and giant cone shaped tops that look just like beehives.
-It’s the first area you’ll reach after entering Valley of Fire west entrance (closest to Las Vegas) and it has plenty of parking.
+It’s the first area we reached after entering Valley of Fire west entrance (closest to Las Vegas) and it had plenty of parking.

-Our experience: It was busy on Beehives near the parking area, so we decided to head further into the formation and within 2 minutes we were alone.
-It was a great place to take photos because the topography was a mish-mash of eroded rocks.
+It was busy on the Beehives close to the parking area, so we decided to head further into the formation.
+Within 2 minutes we were alone and it ended up being a great place to take photos because the topography was a mish-mash of eroded rocks.

 7. Petroglyph Canyon Trail

 Petroglyph Canyon is the easiest place you can go to see ancient rock art in Valley of Fire State Park.
-It’s an easy 0.7-mile roundtrip hike with basically no elevation gain that passes by rock art and eventually leads to a dead end at Mouse’s Tank, which is named because of its tall cliffs resembling a block of swiss cheese, like a mouse has taken small chunks out of the rocks.
+It was an easy 0.7-mile roundtrip hike with basically no elevation gain that passed by rock art and eventually led to a dead end at Mouse’s Tank, which is named because of its tall cliffs resembling a block of Swiss cheese, like a mouse has taken small chunks out of the rocks.

-Our experience: We enjoyed seeing the various prehistoric petroglyphs, natural water holes and intriguing cliffs at the end.
-It’s well worth doing when you visit the park, but be warned the trail is made of deep sand so it’s tougher going than expected!
+We enjoyed seeing the various prehistoric petroglyphs, natural water holes and intriguing cliffs at the end.
+It’s well worth doing when you visit the park, but be warned the trail is mostly deep sand so it was tougher going than we expected!

 8. Atlatl Rock

 Atlatl Rock is a tall standalone rock formation featuring perfectly preserved 4,000 year old Native American petroglyphs and rock art.
-The name Atlatl refers to a spear being thrown or a spear-thrower, a drawing which you’ll see when you arrive at the top of the metal staircase.
+The name Atlatl refers to a spear being thrown or a spear-thrower, a drawing which we saw when we arrived at the top of the metal staircase.
 Climbing on the rocks and touching the petroglyphs is strictly prohibited.

-Our experience: Atlatl Rock’s petroglyphs are among some of the clearest and most well-preserved examples we’ve personally seen.
+Atlatl Rock’s petroglyphs are among the clearest and most well-preserved examples we’ve personally seen.
 It was one of the busier areas in the park, so we waited until it was quieter which worked out well because the rock art is best seen in late afternoon when the drawings are in shadow.

 9. Fire Cave